Isabella Freedman Jewish Retreat Center, Falls Village, CT

 We are delighted to be working with the Adamah Foods Dining Hall staff, who will help us create a menu that is well balanced and plentiful.
 We try to source produce from local farms, and use organic ingredients when possible.
 Meals are mostly vegetarian, although at times we will serve ethically sourced chicken or meat in addition to a vegetarian option.
 Isabella Freedman is a Glatt Kosher facility, under the supervision of the Hartford Kashrut Commission.

-We eat all meals at Isabella Freedman except Sunday and Monday lunch, which are served at rest stops on the route.
-If you have any allergies or food concerns, please alert us to your sensitivities when you register.
+We eat all meals at Isabella Freedman except Sunday lunch, which is served at rest stops on the route.
+If you have any allergies or food concerns, please alert us to your sensitivities when you fill out your logistics form.

 On the Route: